leon-gh/InputEvents/docs/EventSwitch.md

 #### `void reverseOnOff(bool rev=true)`
 If your wiring is reversed, you can switch it with this method.
 The `ON` event is fired in place of the `OFF` event and vice versa.
+Default is `true` so pass `false` to return to 'normal' behaviour.

 #### `bool isOnOffReversed()`
 Returns true if on and off are reversed.